top of page

 One of the biggest failures in wellness culture is the idea that mental health is either “good” or “bad.”
 It’s not.
 Mental health exists on a dual continuum.
 Skills, clarity, and capacity fluctuate over time.
 Stress, loss, finances, relationships, parenting, work, and health all influence where we land on that continuum at any given moment.

-You are not broken, that’s just overload and overwhelm.
-And when stress floods the system, here’s what happens:
+You are not broken; that’s just overload and overwhelm.
+When stress floods the system, here’s what happens:

 This is not a personal failure.
 It is a physiological response to unmanaged stress.